CA Foundation Chapter-Wise Weightage Jan 2026, Subjects-wise Marks

 CA Intermediate: Three-time a year

-CA Final: Twice a Year
+CA Final: Three Times a Year

 Exam Duration 03 Hours